 Hunt was strongly opposed to this investigation and along with John Garfield, Sterling Hayden, Lena Horne, Myrna Loy, Philip Dunne, June Havoc, Humphrey Bogart, Lauren Bacall, John Huston, William Wyler, Henry Fonda, Bette Davis, Gene Kelly, Judy Garland, Vincente Minnelli, Katharine Hepburn, Paul Henreid, Dorothy Dandridge, Melvyn Douglas, Ira Gershwin, Billy Wilder, Edward G. Robinson, Groucho Marx, Lucille Ball, Danny Kaye, Robert Ryan and Frank Sinatra she helped establish the Committee for the First Amendment.

-Hunt recalls that on the flight home the mood had changed: "We went full of verve and dedication and outrage at what was taking place.
+Hunt later told Vincent Dowd: "We went full of verve and dedication and outrage at what was taking place.
 We were going to try to explain and clarify things to a really confused public.
 On the flight back to Hollywood we were, I think, subdued and shaken by what we had witnessed and heard in the hearing room, by the ridicule and suspicion that the press afforded us.
 They thought we must be Communists, or sympathetic to Communism, or incredibly naive.
 We came home sadder...
-We had certainly learned a good deal about pressure politics and distortion of our purpose."
+We had certainly learned a good deal about pressure politics and distortion of our purpose...
+We were a brigade to defend those who'd been blacklisted or were under suspicion...
+We were serious citizens trying to set Washington straight: we were not a bunch of Reds.
+We were headed by the Bogarts so we were a pretty spiffy team.
+We made our speeches and did a radio programme called Hollywood Fights Back and came home thinking we'd been patriots and had defended our profession.
+If there were some communists among us that was their business and not ours.
+I knew nothing about communism but I just thought that as it was a legal party other people had the right to join the darned thing if they wanted to.
+But it was a time of hysteria and all of us who spoke out against blacklists were punished in some way or other.
+There was a very strong right wing in the movie business."

 The chief investigator for the HUAC committee was Robert E. Stripling.
 The first people it interviewed included Ronald Reagan, Gary Cooper, Ayn Rand, Jack L. Warner, Robert Taylor, Adolphe Menjou, Robert Montgomery, Walt Disney, Thomas Leo McCarey and George L. Murphy.
 These people named several possible members of the American Communist Party (ACP).
 As a result their investigations, the HUAC announced it wished to interview nineteen members of the film industry that they believed might be members of the American Communist Party.
-This included Herbert Biberman, Alvah Bessie, Lester Cole, Albert Maltz, Adrian Scott, Dalton Trumbo, Edward Dmytryk, Ring Lardner Jr., Samuel Ornitz, John Howard Lawson, Larry Parks, Waldo Salt, Bertolt Brecht, Richard Collins, Gordon Kahn, Robert Rossen, Lewis Milestone and Irving Pichel.
+This included Herbert Biberman, Alvah Bessie, Lester Cole, Albert Maltz, Adrian Scott, Dalton Trumbo, Edward Dmytryk, Ring Lardner Jr., Samuel Ornitz, John Howard Lawson, Larry Parks, Bertolt Brecht, Richard Collins, Gordon Kahn, Robert Rossen and Lewis Milestone.

 One of those named, Bertolt Brecht, an emigrant playwright, gave evidence and then left for East Germany.
 Ten others: Herbert Biberman, Lester Cole, Albert Maltz, Adrian Scott, Samuel Ornitz, Dalton Trumbo, Edward Dmytryk, Ring Lardner Jr., John Howard Lawson and Alvah Bessie refused to answer any questions.
 Known as the Hollywood Ten, they claimed that the 1st Amendment of the United States Constitution gave them the right to do this.
 The House of Un-American Activities Committee and the courts during appeals disagreed and all were found guilty of contempt of congress and each was sentenced to between six and twelve months in prison.